JaraLowell/OgarServ/README.md

 OgarServ in LiveStats Mode and Auto Pause

 ## We working on
+* Remote Admin Page:
+  - Client almost done!
+* Game Modes:
+  - While most game modes work, some right now do now.
+We will work on that as soon as we can!
 * MySQL   : Adding MySQL Highscore system
   - Currently being tested!